tsani/jerrington.me/pages/projects.md

 This library depends on [another one][pushbullet-types] I wrote which simply describes the types of objects returned by the Pushbullet API.

+Ultimately, the reason I wrote these libraries was to write [tpb][], an application to interact with the Pushbullet API on the command-line.
+On top of this application, I wrote a number of scripts for sending and receiving SMS on the command-line.

 [servant-github-webhook][]
 -----